-The warthog Personality
+The Warthog Personality

 Warthog Characteristics: Industrious • Bright • Brave • Blunt • Cranky